Ladder Operator Block-Encoding: Results

 \subsection{Yukawa Theory}

-In this Subsection, we examine the space-time cost to block-encode the massive Yukawa model, which includes interactions between fermionic, antifermionic, and bosonic modes.
-This is a theory of interacting fermions and bosons which can be used as a model of the strong nuclear force between hadrons.
+Finally, we compute the space-time cost to block-encode the massive Yukawa model.
+This theory includes interactions between fermionic, antifermionic, and bosonic modes, and can be used as a model of the strong nuclear force between hadrons.

-The Hamiltonian associated with this Lagrangian can be written in second quantization on the light front as:
+The Hamiltonian in second quantization on the light front is given by:

-where the values of the coefficients can be determined by classical preprocessing \cite{PhysRevD.32.1993}.
+where the values of the coefficients can be classically computed \cite{pauli_and_brodsky}.

-In Figure \ref{fig:full-yukawa}, the space-time costs for both the Pauli Expansion and LOBE block-encodings are shown as a function of the number of momentum modes.
-For this model, the LOBE constructions result in fewer required quantum resources for all metrics.
+In Figure \ref{fig:full-yukawa}, the space-time costs are shown as a function of the number of momentum modes.
+The bosonic cutoff is fixed to the smallest non-trivial value ($\Omega = 3$), and we note that LOBE will be more efficient for larger cutoffs.
+Even for $\Omega = 3$, LOBE results in fewer required quantum resources for all metrics.
 Notably, the number of $T$ gates and number of non-Clifford rotations required for LOBE is smaller than those required by the Pauli Expansion by a constant factor.
-Additionally, the bosonic cutoff is set to the smallest nontrivial value ($\Omega = 3$) for the results shown in Figure \ref{fig:full-yukawa}, and the relative improvements from LOBE increase for larger cutoffs.
+These relative improvements will increase for larger cutoffs.